OfficeDev/office-store-docs/docs/partner-center-faq.md

 ---
 title: Partner Center migration FAQ
-description: Microsoft is rolling out a modern management experience for the Office Store program in Partner Center.
+description: Microsoft is migrating to a modern management experience for the Office Store program in Partner Center.
 This article provides answers to frequently asked questions about the migration.
 localization_priority: Normal
 ---